Linaro/lava/doc/v2/debian.rst

 ********************************

-Although LAVA is not inherently tied to the Debian distribution, there would be a lot of work involved to ensure that another method of deploying LAVA would work well enough for the upstream LAVA team to support that method.
+Although LAVA is not inherently tied to the Debian distribution, there would be some work involved to ensure that another method of deploying LAVA would work well enough for the upstream LAVA team to officially support that method.

-If you are thinking about packaging LAVA, please consider the commitment level needed **carefully** before taking on this work.
-It represents a relatively large, long term commitment to the LAVA Software Community Project and to the distribution involved.

 On top of developing LAVA itself, full support of LAVA in Debian
 includes: